bolemo/pia_wg/README.md

 ## Setup firewall

+__The firewall setup depends on your needs and your personnal configurations.__

-To direct LAN traffic through the newly created wireguard interface, you'll need to update your firewall:
+For a typical setup (direct all LAN traffic to/from internet through the newly created wireguard interface), you'll need to update your firewall this way:

 - Navigate to Network > Firewall
 - Create a new Zone, name it PIA or whatever you want